Increasing Customer Retention at the Dealership

 *PPM plans: Cover a predefined period of scheduled vehicle maintenance—such as oil changes and tire rotations—based on the guidelines in the vehicle's owner’s manual.
 Leading to customer retention as well as upselling.

-As the Sr. UX Designer, I was challenged with leading my team and the client through a Design Thinking discovery engagement that included interviews, feedback synthesis, and artifact production.
+As the UX Designer, I was challenged with leading my team and the client through a Design Thinking discovery engagement that included interviews, feedback synthesis, and artifact production.

 The Team